swagger-api/.github/CONTRIBUTING.md

 Filing issues with the project is a great step in helping the project - you're helping us learn what's not working, what you might want to see in the project or what we can do better.
 Even questions like 'how do I do X?' help us know where documentation may be lacking.
 When opening an issue, please make sure to follow the issue templates.
 Doing that helps us gather the required initial information to be able to further assist.

 ### Commenting
 Adding meaningful comments to issues and pull requests, helps the community as a whole.
 Providing suggestions, helping solving issues, giving feedback - it all helps.
-The main guideline we have here is 'be kind'.
+Once again, the main guideline we have here is 'be kind'.

 ### Voting
 We're not big fans of adding comments like "+1", or "any updates on this?" but adding a :thumbsup: reaction to the opening comment helps us track what attracts more interest in our community, and what we should focus on next.